HotShot003/Box-Jump-Animation/README.md

 ## Controls

-Use the arrow keys to move the rectangle.
+Use the arrow Left and Right keys to move the rectangle in Left Or Right Direction.

 Press the spacebar to make the rectangle jump.

 ## Credits

 Created by HotShot003(Anurag Padhiyar)